patrislav1/cubemx.cmake/README.md

 mkdir -p .vscode && echo '[{ "name": "arm-gcc from CMake Toolchain", "toolchainFile": "${workspaceRoot}/cmake/arm-gcc.cmake" }]' > .vscode/cmake-kits.json
 ```
 * Start VSCode and select the kit "arm-gcc from CMake Toolchain"

+## Caveats

+* The list of CubeMX source files is determined by globbing at CMake configuration stage.
+If it changes (by re-generating the sources with added peripherals, for example) then the CubeMX configuration has to be invoked again (in VSCode: Ctrl-Shift-P & "CMake: Configure" or "Developer: Reload Window")